“This App Requires iOS 16 or Later”

 The “last compatible version” trick:

-3. If it doesn’t show up in search, open the App Store on a newer device (or on a computer using iTunes) and “purchase” the free app there first using the same Apple ID
+- If it doesn’t show up in search, open the App Store on a newer iPhone, iPad, or iPod touch and “purchase” the free app there first using the same Apple ID

 That’s it.
 Apple will install the last version that worked on your iOS version.
 It won’t be the latest version with all the newest features, but it works.